 Sometimes life just sucks.
+I was desperate for something different.
 I grew up in a broken home, with a schizophrenic mom.
 As far as I can remember I was always asking myself why can’t I be like others.
 By others, I mean having both parents in the home and a mother that either didn’t have schizophrenia or at the worst, she did have it and would at least take her medications.
 I remember kids telling me, “your mom is crazy.”
 Their remarks were piercing, they would hurt deeply.
 It got to the point at family gatherings I could overhear conversations of adults talking about my mom saying what can we do she is absolutely insane.

 When I was 12 years old I went for a walk with a neighbors Labrador and a few blocks from my house a cat decides that it wants to walk directly in front of our path, the dog pursues the cat with me attached to the leash, next thing I see is my right arm bending until I hear a crack, my arm broke, and the dog was in the wind and the cat nowhere to be found.
-I walk home with my arm throbbing in pain.
-I knew it was broken, I felt more pain than I ever had before.
+I walk home with my arm throbbing in pain and I knew it was broken, I felt more pain than I ever had before.
 I walked into my house and my mom is pacing.
-Keep in mind my mother hasn’t taken her meds for 2 months and she’s in constant psychosis.
+Keep in mind my mother hasn’t taken her medications for 2 months and she’s in constant psychosis.
 I show my mom my broken arm and she says oh you poor thing.
 Let’s get a look at that.

 At this point in life I’m over it my family begins to look to me to help my mom, I remember aunts and uncles asking me what should we do with your mom.
 I was 12 years old.
 No child should have to make decisions for their parent at that age it’s just not right, especially after all the things I went through.
 After that event, my mom was finally admitted under a 5150 hold because she couldn’t take care of herself or me.
 That’s when I went to live with my uncle.
 Feeling a reprieve for a moment at my uncle’s house was welcomed and much needed, but that reprieve was short-lived.
-My cousin still lived with my uncle and he began to sexually abuse me nightly.
+My cousin still lived with my uncle and he began to sexually abuse me.
 The shame and embarrassment I experienced from that time in my life still haunts me.

 I tell you this back story because many people like me come from similar backgrounds, maybe they don’t have a psychotic mother or haven’t been sexually abused, but maybe they have a drunken mom or an abusive father.
 Most of the people I have met in recovery have some form of trauma or abuse in their past in one form or another.